 Start by deciding the primary purpose and functionality that you wish to have.
 Some of the most popular website types include:

 - eCommerce.
 Online shops are some of the most visited sites nowadays.
 With the popularity of drop shipping increasing, everyone has the opportunity to start an online side business.
-You can sell both digital and physical goods to audiences from all over the globe (which wouldn’t be as simple with a physical store.)
+You can sell both digital and physical goods to audiences from all over the globe.

 - Blogs.
 Many successful webmasters started their journey with a simple search query: how to start a blog.
 Covering a wide variety of topics, blogging can be both a business (for example affiliate, review, niche blogs) or a leisure-oriented activity (travel, food, music, books).